yedivanseven/CheckerPy/README.md

     print(f'{name} is {age} years old.')
 ```
 Here, argument `name` is checked for being of type `str` and the type of
 argument `age` must be either `int` or `float`.

+**Note**: _Specifying `(int, float)` for the second argument does_ not
+_mean that `age` must be a 2-tuple of an integer and a float!_

-You can always specify more
-types in the decorator than there are arguments to the function.
-The extra
+You can always specify more types in the decorator than there are arguments
-types at the end are simply ignored.
-Also, you don't have to specify types for
+to the function.
+The extra types at the end are simply ignored.
+Also, you
-all arguments.
-In the example above, you might be happy with just:
+don't have to specify types for all arguments.
+In the example above, you might
+be happy with just:
 ```python
 @Typed(str)
 def show_age(name, age):